+(PUSH '<state><test> ... <actions>... <destination>)

-(Push '<state> <test> ... <actions> ... <destination>) eg: (PUSH np t (SENDR goal 'subj)(SETR subj \)(TO s:subj))
+eg: (PUSH np t (SENDR goal 'subj)(SETR subj \)(TO s:subj))

 The PUSH arc is used to invoke a sub-computation.
 If the expression <test> is true, then the ATN interpreter is recursively called, starting in state <state>.
 All registers at the current level are saved and made invisible to the lower level.
 Before actually invoking the lower level, the list of actions is scanned for "preactions", i.e. those which should be evaluated before the PUSH is made.
 These "preactions" are SENDR's or any action which begins with a "!" (e.g. (!
-(OR (EQ Sv 'be) (SENDR v))).
+(OR (EQ \$v 'be)(SENDR v))).
 The SENDR actions, and any previously done, are typically used to set register values in the lower computation.

 If the sub-computation fails, i.e. does not reach a state which can take a POP arc, then the PUSH fails.
 If a POP from the lower level is taken, then control is returned to the PUSH arc.
-The variable \ is then set to the value POPped by the lower network, the values of any LIFTRed registers set, and the "post-actions" evaluated.
+The variable \ is then set to the value POPped by the lower network, the values of any LIFTRed registers set, and the "postactions" evaluated.
 These "post-actions" are just the actions on the arc minus the "pre-actions".

-The POP arc returns from a sub-computation

-(POP <value> <test> . <actions>)

 The POP arc returns from a sub-computation.

+(POP <value> <test> . <actions> )

-If <test> is true, the <actions> are evaluated from left to right and then <value> is computed and returned to the most recent PUSH arc or PUSHATN action.
+The POP arc returns from a sub-computation.
+If <test> is true, the

+<actions> are evaluated from left to right and then <value> is computed and returned to the most recent PUSH arc or PUSHATN action.
 Both <test> and <actions> can be omitted.
 If the <test> argument is omitted, it defaults to T.

 Two conditions affect the taking of a POP arc.
-If any items were on the HOLD list at this level and have not yet been used, then the POP arc can not be taken (see section 2.5.5).
+If any items have been placed on the HOLD list at this level, the POP arc is blocked (see section II.5.e).
 In addition, a POP arc will not be taken if it would be returning to the "top-level" and words remain to be parsed (i.e. STRING is non-NIL).
 This last condition can be turned off if the global variable USE-ALL-WORDS? is set to NIL.

-Some examples of POP arcs are: (POP (build-np) T (LIFTR head-noun \$noun)) (POP (BUILDQ (pp + +) prep np))
+Some examples of POP arcs are:

+(POP (build-np) T (LIFTR head-noun \$noun)) (POP (BUILDQ (pp + +) prep np))